History of rape: Medieval Europe

 In the 12th century, kinsmen of the victim were given the option of executing the punishment themselves.
 "In England in the early fourteenth century, a victim of rape might be expected to gouge out the eyes and/or sever the offender's testicles herself."
 Despite the harshness of these laws, actual punishments were usually far less severe: in late Medieval Europe, cases concerning rapes of marriageable women, wives, widows, or members of the lower class were rarely brought forward, and usually ended with only a small monetary fine or a marriage between the victim and the rapist.

 Medieval theologian Thomas Aquinas argued that rape, though sinful, was less sinful than masturbation or coitus interruptus, because it fulfilled the procreative function of sex, while the other acts violated the purpose of sex.
-A lawsuit against the famous late medieval English writer, Geoffrey Chaucer (1340-1400), demonstrates that the legal term "raptus" could not only be applied to actual cases of rape or sexual assault, but also to the unlicensed transfer of a female servant from one household to another.
+A lawsuit against the famous late medieval English writer, Geoffrey Chaucer (1340–1400), demonstrates that the legal term "raptus" could not only be applied to actual cases of rape or sexual assault, but also to the unlicensed transfer of a female servant from one household to another.
 There was no law against rape during the 16th century in the Dutch Republic.

 Type of crime

 In some cultures, rape was seen less as a crime against a particular girl or woman than as a crime against the head of the household or against chastity.
 As a consequence, the rape of a virgin was often a more serious crime than of a non-virgin, even a wife or widow, and the rape of a prostitute or other unchaste woman was, in some laws, not a crime because her chastity could not be harmed.
 Furthermore, the woman's consent was under many legal systems not a defense.
 In seventeenth-century France, even marriage without parental consent was classified as rape.

 The penalty for rape was often a fine, payable to the father or the husband, as they were in charge of household economy.

-In some laws, the woman might marry the rapist instead of his receiving the legal penalty.
+In some laws, the woman might marry the rapist instead of him receiving the legal penalty.
 This was especially prevalent in laws where the crime of rape did not include, as a necessary part, that it be against the woman's will, thus dividing the crime in the current meaning of rape, and a means for a couple to force their families to permit marriage.

 Modern doctrines today have different views on the type of crime that rape is; it may be seen as: